basedwon/emlet/README.md

 ## Donations

-If you find this project useful and want to help support further development, please send us some coin.
-We greatly appreciate any and all contributions.
-Thank you!
+If Emlet sparks something useful in your work, consider sending some coin to support further development.

 **Bitcoin (BTC):**
 ```